astsi/iOS-BMI-Calculator/README.md

 # iOS-BMI-Calculator
-a multiscreen iOS app that calculates the BMI based on some input data
+a multiscreen iOS app that calculates the BMI based on users input data